simple-warfare/simple_warfare/assets/mods/package/gl-vec2/README.md

 ## squaredDistance(a:vec2, b:vec2)

-  Calculates the squared euclidian distance between two vec2's.
-Aliased as `sqrDist`.
+  Calculates the squared euclidian distance between two vec2's

 ## squaredLength(a:vec2)

-  Calculates the squared length of a vec2.
-Aliased as `sqrLen`.
+  Calculates the squared length of a vec2

 ## subtract(out:vec2, a:vec2, b:vec2)

-  Subtracts vector b from vector a.
-Aliased as `sub`.
+  Subtracts vector b from vector a

 ## transformMat2(out:vec2, a:vec2, m:mat2)